GitxChin/OpenRelief/docs/project-background.md

 OpenRelief is the next-stage open-source effort of a humanitarian relief initiative formerly known as NCP Life Support.

-## From NCP Life Support to OpenRelief
+## From NCP Relief to OpenRelief

 NCP Life Support developed experience in online support, help intake, volunteer coordination, medical and community assistance, and public-facing response workflows.
 OpenRelief aims to preserve this practical experience while building a more open, reusable, AI-assisted infrastructure for humanitarian response.

-## Relationship to Zhuoming Disaster Information Service Center
+## Relationship to Zhuoming Info Aid

 Much of the team's experience and methodology comes from Zhuoming Disaster Information Service Center.
 Zhuoming's disaster information service practice emphasizes: